dirkpuge/glossary/misc.md

 It refers to a system for **moving data from one system** to another.

+## Monitoring Service

+Monitoring as a service (MaaS) is one of many cloud computing delivery models under anything as a service (XaaS).
+It is a framework that facilitates the deployment of monitoring functionalities for various other services and applications within the cloud.

+## Open Source

+Denoting software for which the original source code is made freely available and may be redistributed and modified.

 ## Reliable (software systems)

 Ability of a computer program to perform its intended functions and operations in a system's **environment**, without experiencing **failure**.

+## SaaS

+Acronym meaning software as a service.

 ## Self Hosting